ixa-ehu/catalonia-independence-corpus/README.md

 - **CIC-ES** consists of 10077 examples of annotated tweets: Against- 4105, Favor - 4104, Neutral - 1868.

 Each dataset is splitted into train, validation and test sets in relation 60/20/20.

+# How to Use

+Please cite the following publication